 4. Don’t Do It Alone

-Don't do it alone!
-Fortunately, the SUNsource Community is now available to help you.
-This is why Communities of all types exist, so people don't have to "go it alone".
-Our Leader Board is a great place to started.
+Don’t do it alone!
+Fortunately, the SUNsource family is available to help you.
+If you are a Super User Leader or someone working to build a SUN in your company, we have a dedicated Community just for Super User Leaders.
+The people in that Community are your insurance and assurance that you are on the right track!
+This is why Communities of all types exist, so people don’t have to “go it alone”.
+Our Leader Board is another great place to start.
 Getting help provides the opportunity to learn from the journey of others.
 It allows you to bust through barriers and pitfalls that you could not have predicted.
 As a starting point, these guidelines and many more are covered in our 1 Day Jumpstart Workshop; and in our book, The Super User (R)evolution.

 I hope this is helpful and useful for you in your Super User journey.
-If you have any questions, jump up to the discussion in our FB group or our LI group.
-We are happy to help you in any way, whether that be connections, information, or just to talk through a problem.
+If you have any questions, I’m always up for a SUPER conversation!
+You can also join our LI group.
+I’m happy to help you in any way, whether that be connections, information, or just to talk through a problem.
 Our mission is YOUR success!!!